Having seen an Iberian Wolf, we felt on a high, but we also realised that a Brown Bear would not be walking out in front of us anytime soon!

 That's it, they were off and good luck to them!

-Riaño, looked wonderful, but also quite desolate, as we passed around the shores, of the Embalse de Riaño.
+Riaño looked beautiful but also quite desolate as we passed around the shores of the Embalse de Riaño.

-As we approached, the Puerto de San Isidro, the snow was getting quite deep, but the very efficient Spanish snowploughs had cleared the road.
+As we approached Puerto de San Isidro, the snow was getting quite deep, but the very efficient Spanish snowploughs had cleared the road.

-There was no stopping, as we passed over the top, and started our descent into Asturias.
+There was no stopping as we passed over the top and descended into Asturias.

-Through the tunnel at the Puerto, with its huge 18" inch long icicles, the road, only just passable, albeit we could not turn around had we tried.
-The steep mountain sides seemed to whisper avalanche! draped thick in snow, this was a very different World to our accent, and yes in two sections of our descent, avalanches had fallen, damaging the road, but we had no option but to continue.
+Through the tunnel at the Puerto, with its giant 18" inch-long icicles, the road was only passable, albeit we could not turn around had we tried.
+The steep mountainsides seemed to whisper avalanche!
+Draped thick in snow, this was a very different World to our accent, and yes, in two sections of our descent, avalanches had fallen, damaging the road, but we had no option but to continue.

-We did not stop, for any photographs until we had passed through the village of Felechosa, and out of the snow!
+We stopped for any photographs once we had passed through the village of Felechosa and out of the snow!

-We parked for the night, safely at (Aller) Cabañaquinta, and rewarded with the sight of a male Bullfinch.
+We parked for the night safely at (Aller) Cabañaquinta and were rewarded with seeing a male Bullfinch.

 What a superb day of "travels".